 Most women experience a slight vulval itch now and again.
 However, pruritus vulvae means the itch is persistent and causes distress.

 'Pruritus vulvae' simply means itching of the vulva.
 The vulva is the area of skin just outside the vagina.
 Most women experience a slight vulval itch now and again.
 However, pruritus vulvae means the itch is persistent and causes distress.
 The itch may be particularly bad at night and may disturb your sleep.
-About 1 woman in 10 sees a doctor about a persistent itchy vulva at some stage in her life.
+About 1 woman in 10 sees a doctor about a persistently itchy vulva at some stage in her life.
 Vulval itching can affect any woman, at any age.
 It can lead to scratching and rubbing which can break the skin and can lead to soreness, bleeding and skin infections.

 An itchy vulva (pruritus vulvae) is a symptom, not a condition in itself.
 It can be caused by many different conditions.
-Therefore, if you have a persistent itchy vulva, you should see your doctor to find out the cause.
+Therefore, if you have a persistently itchy vulva, you should see your doctor to find out the cause.

 Causes of an itchy vulva tend to differ slightly between adults and children.
 However, they can include the following: